DanielXavierJob/studying-project-youtube/README.md

-# Getting Started with Create React App
+# Getting Started with Clone Youtube 2.0

 This project is a study of how to use the RapidAPI platform to make a project similar to Youtube.
 He can view youtube videos, browse them, search for them and watch channels.